FrontendMasters/bootcamp/lessons/layout.md

 Once again, visit your book chapter.
 Choose some images and include them, floating them in place.
 (Don't forget to clear!)
 Consider including some quotes, or navigation to subheads.

-### Code a blog page

-I've given you some images and a picture of a web page layout.
-You have everything you need to lay this page out as a blog page.
-Can you figure out how to code this?

 ### Additional CSS practice